Special metrics in hypercomplex geometry: Examples and constructions

 \section{Examples and constructions}

-In this Section, we collect several examples and two interesting constructions, one inspired by Arroyo and Nicolini \cite[Section 5]{AN}, the other due to Barberis and Fino \cite{Barberis-Fino}.
-The purpose of the next 4 Subsections is to exhibit examples admitting one type of metrics listed in Definition \ref{def:def} but none of the one immediately stronger.
-We shall provide several explicit examples with different dimensions, because these will serve the purpose of ``building blocks'' in Subsection \ref{Subsec:AN} to provide examples in any quaternionic dimension for which it is possible.
-In Subsection \ref{Subsec:Joyce} we study the examples constructed by Joyce \cite{Joyce} and Spindel, Sevrin, Troost, Van Proeyen \cite{SSTV} showing that they are HKT-Einstein with positive Einstein constant.
+In this section, we collect several examples and two interesting constructions, one inspired by Arroyo and Nicolini \cite[Section 5]{AN}, the other due to Barberis and Fino \cite{Barberis-Fino}.
+The purpose of the section is to exhibit examples admitting one type of metrics listed in Definition \ref{def:specialmetrics} but none of the one immediately stronger.
 Finally, Subsection \ref{subeinsteinnoncpt} is devoted to present some non-compact HKT-Einstein manifolds, two of which have negative Einstein factor.

+In the spirit of searching special metrics, it will be useful to note that the well-known symmetrisation technique on a compact quotient $M$ of a simply connected Lie group $G$ by a lattice $\Gamma$ endowed with a left-invariant hypercomplex structure $\mathsf H$ allows to consider invariant ones.
+Indeed, let $ \Omega $ be a hyperhermitian metric on $ (M,\mathsf{H}) $.
+Since the symmetrisation map $ \mu $ commutes with $ I,J $ and $ d $ it also commutes with $ \partial $ and $ \partial_J $.
+Moreover, if $ \mu(\Omega^{n-1}) $ is q-positive, then by Lemma \ref{Lem:bijection} there exists an invariant hyperhermitian metric $ \tilde \Omega $ such that $ \tilde \Omega^{n-1}=\mu(\Omega^{n-1}) $.
+From this point it is straightforward to conclude that if $ (M,\mathsf{H}) $ admits a metric which is quaternionic balanced, quaternionic strongly Gauduchon or quaternionic Gauduchon then it admits an invariant one.
+Moreover, using the symmetrisation, from \cite[Proposition 16]{GLV} and Lemma \ref{Lem:lemma6.1} we deduce:

+\begin{lem} Let $(M^n,\mathsf{H})$ be an $\mathrm{SL}(n,\H)$ compact quotient of a Lie group by a lattice such that the hypercomplex structure $ \mathsf{H} $ is left-invariant, then any invariant hyperhermitian metric is quaternionic Gauduchon, moreover it is quaternionic balanced if and only if it is balanced. \end{lem}

-In the next Subsections, we will work on Lie algebras endowed with a hypercomplex structure.
-So, we will always fix a coframe $\{e^1,\ldots, e^{4n}\}$ for the Lie algebra and, unless otherwise stated, use the following hypercomplex structure: for all $ k=1,\ldots, n $,f
+Motivated by the facts above, in the next subsections, we will work on Lie algebras endowed with a hypercomplex structure.
+So, we will always fix a coframe $\{e^1,\ldots, e^{4n}\}$ for the Lie algebra and, unless otherwise stated, use the following hypercomplex structure: for all $ k=1,\ldots, n $,